chris-bc/esp32-gravity/README.md

 #### STALK

-NOT YET IMPLEMENTED.

-The intent of this feature is to generate a composite RSSI based on selected wireless and bluetooth devices, and create a sort of 'homing' feature, attempting to make it simple to follow the RSSI of several devices to locate the person carrying them all.
+Applies To: WiFi, BT, BLE

+This is a sort of *homing* feature, allowing you to follow selected devices to their source using their RSSIs.
+In the future a more considered implementation will be developed, generating a single, composite score.

 #### AP-DOS

+Applies To: WiFi

 This feature is intended to simulate a denial-of-service (DOS) attack on the selected AP(s) by